tslearn-team/tslearn/README.md

-Authors would like to thank Mathieu Blondel for providing code for [Kernel k-means](https://gist.github.com/mblondel/6230787) and [Soft-DTW](https://github.com/mblondel/soft-dtw) (both distributed under BSD license) that is used in the `clustering` module of this library.
+Authors would like to thank Mathieu Blondel for providing code for [Kernel k-means](https://gist.github.com/mblondel/6230787) and [Soft-DTW](https://github.com/mblondel/soft-dtw) (both distributed under BSD license) that are used in the `clustering` and `metrics` modules of this library.

 # Referencing `tslearn`